Understanding intrauterine adhesion surgery

 Many women with intrauterine adhesions do not experience discomfort, but they may notice that their periods are light, irregular or absent.
 They may also have trouble conceiving or experience recurrent miscarriages.
 Our Austin fertility surgeons have the training and tools to perform intrauterine adhesion surgery and restore fertility.

 In order to repair the uterus with intrauterine adhesion surgery, our Austin fertility surgeons perform a hysteroscopy, sometimes under laparoscopic guidance, to remove the intrauterine adhesions.
 In cases of severe adhesions, the physician may place an intrauterine balloon into the uterine cavity after the procedure to keep the uterine walls apart as they heal.

-Our surgeons typically leave the balloon in place for two weeks and place the woman on relatively high dose estrogen pills during that time to encourage the uterine lining to regenerate and cover the surfaces where the scar tissue used to be.
+Our surgeons typically leave the balloon in place for two weeks.
+They also place the woman on relatively high dose estrogen pills during that time.
+This is to encourage the uterine lining to regenerate and cover the surfaces where the scar tissue once was.
 We also ask that women take an antibiotic for two weeks to decrease the risk of infection.

 After one of our Austin fertility surgeons removes the balloon in the office, the patient will continue to take the estrogen for an additional 10 to 14 days and take a progesterone pill for the last 10 days of the estrogen.
 When she stops both pills, she will have a period that may be a little heavier than normal.

-To confirm that the adhesions are gone, the physician will perform a hysterosalpingogram (HSG).
-Although most adhesions can be successfully removed with hysteroscopy, it may require more than one intrauterine adhesion surgery to treat severe cases.
+To confirm that the adhesions are gone, the physician will order a hysterosalpingogram (HSG).
+Our surgeons can remove more adhesions with hysteroscopy.
+However, it may require more than one intrauterine adhesion surgery to treat severe cases.

 Contact us to schedule an appointment with our Austin fertility surgeons to learn more about intrauterine adhesion surgery.